 This is an appeal from a summary judgment in favor of appellee, Donald R. Royall and the Royalls, A.P.C. ("Royall"), involving legal malpractice.
 In three issues, appellants, Henry P. Massey and his daughter Ann Massey, individually and as Administrator of the estate of Courtney S. Massey ("Henry"), challenge the summary judgment.
-We reverse and remand.
+We affirm in part and reverse and remand in part.